anshuanandGit/deep-reinforcement-learning/README.md

-# deepreinforcement_project
+# Value Iteration and Q learning

-This code demonstrate a approach of Deep Reinforcement Learning.
+This code implements a algorithm for value iteration and Q learning from scratch to train an AI agent for running on a maze game with optimum policy.